marshelton3/equity-metrics-dashboard/README.md

 **Research Significance:**
 This analysis captures the critical pre-intervention baseline, allowing future assessment of whether Medicaid postpartum extensions effectively reduce disparities or if operational infrastructure gaps persist despite the extended policy coverage.

 **Hypothesis**: Policy coverage alone (Medicaid extension) will be insufficient without operational infrastructure investments in process re-design, people, and technology.
-This evident in the differential COVID-19 outcomes, despite universal policy responses.
+This is evident in the differential COVID-19 outcomes, despite universal policy responses.

 ---